Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data: MATERIALS AND METHODS

 where the subscripts ``out" and ``in", respectively, represent the outer and internal regions of the capsule, and $\v{n}$ is the unit normal outward vector in the deformed state.

 In the inertialess limit, the problem is characterized by the capillary number,

-To limit the computational cost and yet obtain results not affected by inertial effects, we set the Reynolds number $Re = \rho \dot\gamma a^2/\mu_0 = 0.2$.
+To limit the computational cost and yet obtain results not affected by inertial effects, we set the Reynolds number $Re = \rho \dot\gamma a^2/\eta_0 = 0.2$.
 This value well reproduces the capsule dynamics in unbounded shear flows obtained with the boundary integral method in Stokes flow (see also Figures~12 and 13 in~\citet{Takeishi2019}).
+We further checked numerical results at lower $Re$ ($= 0.05$) and confirmed that the results remain the same. (see also Figure~13 in~\citet{Takeishi2024}).